Worthing – St Mary, Broadwater

 A plan to replace the roofs in 1870 (ibid) may not have reached fruition as the dispute with Hide was not yet settled.
 Information about later work is limited.
 In 1883 a ‘Mr Scott’, described as architect to the restoration committee (BN 44 (23 March 1883) p xxi), recommended stabilisation work to the tower, but this could be any of three or more Scotts – J O Scott, George G Scott junior or E E Scott come particularly to mind.
 It is not known what was done, nor who was responsible for the new west porch and the replacement of the west window, both in 1887.
 In his obituary in The Builder (69 p339), E P L Brock is said to have designed ‘additions’, but neither a description nor a date is given.

 Most recently, the battlements of the tower were rebuilt without change in 1989 (EH) and the interior was re-ordered in 2009 by Lee-Evans LLP (Architect’s website) with the altar in the crossing.
 A mezzanine floor had already been inserted in the north transept in 2002 and the seating was replaced, but the pulpit was retained.
-In 2017 there were plans for an extension south of the chancel (BE(W) p743).
+There were plans in 2017 for an extension south of the chancel (BE(W) p743) and this was under construction in 2021 (parish website).

 Fittings and monuments